Barry Gibb: Early years

 When Gibb was born, his father was busy as a musician working at various hotels in Douglas, while his mother stayed at home looking after the children.
 Later, the Gibbs moved to Chapel House on Strang Road.
 When he was almost two years old, he was badly scalded in an accident involving a hot teapot his mother had just set on the table, which he was able to reach and knock over.
 He was in Nobles Hospital for about two and a half months.
 Gibb later commented on that incident:

 Then the gangrene set in.
 Because in those days, the advancement of medicine simply didn't apply to people with bad scalds, so you didn't have skin grafts, you didn't have things like that.
 But this was a particularly bad scald, and I think I had 20 minutes to live at some point.
 The incredible thing for me is that whole two years is wiped from my memory, the whole period of being in hospital.
 The idea of being burnt is in there somewhere, but I have no knowledge of it.
 I've got the scars but I have no knowledge.

 In 1949, the Gibb family relocated to 50 St. Catherine's Drive.
 Later that year, on 22 December, Gibb's two younger brothers Robin and Maurice were born.
 When the twins were young, the family moved to Smedley Cottage, Spring Valley, also in Douglas.

-Gibb started school on 4 September 1951, three days after his fifth birthday, attending Braddan School.
-In 1952, the Gibb family relocated to 43 Snaefell Road, Willaston, which became their home for the next two years.
+Gibb started school on 4 September 1951, aged five, attending Braddan School.
+In 1952, the Gibb family relocated to 43 Snaefell Road, Willaston, where they lived for the next two years.
 The same year, he went to Tynwald Street Infants School.
 On his seventh birthday in 1953, he went to Desmesne Road Boys School.